Orthodox vs. Catholic vs. Protestant

 The Nicene Creed: A Shared Foundation

-All three traditions confess the Nicene Creed (325 AD, modified 381 AD), which affirms the Trinity, the divinity of Christ, and the Holy Spirit.145 This shared creedal foundation is remarkable: Orthodox, Catholic, and Protestant churches recite nearly identical words about God and Christ.146 The filioque (“and the Son”) added by the Western church remains contentious, but the core trinitarian theology is common.147
+All three traditions historically confess the Nicene Creed (325 AD, modified 381 AD), which affirms the Trinity, the divinity of Christ, and the Holy Spirit.146 This shared creedal foundation is remarkable: Orthodox, Catholic, and many Protestant churches recite nearly identical words about God and Christ, though many low-church and free-church Protestants do not regularly recite the Nicene Creed in worship even when they affirm its substance.147 The filioque (“and the Son”)—added by the Western church to the line about the Holy Spirit, who in the original Greek “proceeds from the Father” but in the Latin came to “proceed from the Father and the Son”—remains contentious, but the core trinitarian theology is common.148

 Salvation Through Christ

-All three traditions agree that Jesus Christ is the savior of humanity.148 His incarnation, suffering, death, and resurrection are foundational.149 Disagreements about how salvation works (theosis vs. justification, forensic vs. participatory) are real, but the fact that Christ is savior is non-negotiable for all three.150
+All three traditions agree that Jesus Christ is the savior of humanity.149 His incarnation, suffering, death, and resurrection are foundational.150 Disagreements about how salvation works (theosis vs. justification, forensic vs. participatory) are real, but the fact that Christ is savior is non-negotiable for all three.151

 The Authority of Scripture